FINANCIAL ASSISTANCE WITH SCHOOL FEES

 Sport Scholarships were introduced for the 2018 Year 7 intake and are worth up to 10% of termly tuition fees.
 The Sport Scholarships are conditional upon the student’s commitment to the sporting life of Westholme and will be awarded following a practical skill and fitness test, an interview with the Heads of the PE Department and a written testimonial from the student’s current sport club or coach.
 Candidates are expected to demonstrate excellence in at least one sport.
 The assessment date for Sport Scholarship applications is Tuesday 7th January 2020.

 High standards of conduct, assumption of responsibility and a strong work ethic will be expected from all students and the Scholarship could be withdrawn if such conditions are not kept.
 Parents who, for financial reasons, would want to seek an award in excess of the Scholarship amount awarded may also apply for a bursary.
 Further details on Scholarships are available from the Registrar: firstname.lastname@example.org

 Entry into the Sixth Form (Year 12)

 In the November preceeding enrolment, all candidates sit a Scholarship Examination and have an interview with the Principal and Head of Sixth Form.
+The examination for September 2020 intake is Wednesday 6th November 2019.
 A reference is also requested from their current school to ascertain predicted GCSE grades and an overview of the student’s conduct and contribution to school life.
 Those applying for a Music or Drama Scholarship have a subject specific audition and those applying for an Art & Design Scholarship also present their portfolio to the Head of Art.
 The outcomes of the examination, interview, reference and audition or presentation, if applicable, are the criteria used to decide whether a Scholarship will be awarded.